Braeden Ogle: Professional career

+Pittsburgh Pirates

 Ogle made his professional debut with the Rookie-level Gulf Coast League Pirates, going 0–2 with a 2.60 ERA over 27 2/3 innings.
 In 2017, he played with the Bristol Pirates of the Rookie-level Appalachian League in which he pitched to a 2–3 record and a 3.14 ERA over 43 innings before undergoing knee surgery, ending his season prematurely.
-He began 2018 with the West Virginia Power of the Class A South Atlantic League, but pitched only 17 innings before being shut down in early May for the rest of the season due to shoulder inflammation.
-In 2019, he began the season with the Greensboro Grasshoppers of the Class A South Atlantic League and was promoted to the Bradenton Marauders of the Class A-Advanced Florida State League in June.
+He began 2018 with the West Virginia Power of the Single-A South Atlantic League, but pitched only 17 innings before being shut down in early May for the rest of the season due to shoulder inflammation.
+In 2019, he began the season with the Greensboro Grasshoppers of the Single-A South Atlantic League and was promoted to the Bradenton Marauders of the High-A Florida State League in June.
 Over 43 innings between the two clubs, he went 3–3 with a 3.56 ERA and 44 strikeouts.

+Ogle did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, Ogle was assigned to the Indianapolis Indians of the Triple-A East.
 Over 31 2/3 innings with the Indians, Ogle went 2–2 with a 3.13 ERA, 42 strikeouts, and 23 walks.

+Philadelphia Phillies

 On July 30, 2021, Ogle was traded to the Philadelphia Phillies in exchange for Abrahán Gutiérrez.
 He was assigned to the Lehigh Valley IronPigs of the Triple-A East.
 Over twenty relief appearances with the IronPigs, Ogle went 1–3 with a 9.95 ERA, 14 walks, and 18 strikeouts over 19 innings.
 He returned to Lehigh Valley for the 2022 season.
 Over 36 relief appearances, he went 2–2 with a 5.30 ERA, 24 strikeouts, and 21 walks over 35 2/3 innings.
 On November 10, 2022, Ogle elected free agency.

+Pittsburgh Pirates (second stint)

+On February 22, 2023, Ogle signed a minor league contract to return to the Pittsburgh Pirates organization.
+He made 34 appearances split between the Double–A Altoona Curve and Triple–A Indianapolis Indians, accumulating a 5.35 ERA with 40 strikeouts and 2 saves across 37 innings pitched.
+Ogle elected free agency following the season on November 6.

+High Point Rockers

+On May 10, 2024, Ogle signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 20 appearances for the Rockers, he recorded a 2.38 ERA with 33 strikeouts and one save across 22 2/3 innings pitched.
+Ogle became a free agent following the season.

+On April 16, 2025, Ogle re-signed with High Point.
+In 16 appearances for the Rockers, he struggled to an 0-1 record and 10.90 ERA with 18 strikeouts across 17 1/3 innings pitched.
+Ogle was released by the team on June 30.